lpsinger/ligo.skymap/docs/quickstart/install.rst

 Some gravitational waveform approximants in LALSuite (notably, reduced order models) rely on external data files.
-These data files are part of lalsuite-extra, which must be installed separately.
+These data files are part of `lalsuite-extra`_, which must be installed separately.
 To install these data files, run the following commands::

     $ curl -O https://software.igwn.org/lscsoft/source/lalsuite-extra-1.3.0.tar.gz